suyouquan/AGLatency/README.md

 https://blogs.msdn.microsoft.com/sql_server_team/new-in-ssms-always-on-availability-group-latency-reports/

 #### Steps to capture logs to feed the tool:
+You can collect AG Latency scripts by running Sql LogScout AlwaysOn Scenario against your primary and secondary nodes where latency is suspected.
+The tool will collect needed xevents as well as topology xml files which are now detected automatically by the tool.

 ##### Step 1:Run below SQL statement from both primary and secondary, and save the result as primary.xml and secondary.xml accordingly.
 select